-It was after 6 AM and the sun was just painting the sky with hues of pink.
-My father was hospitalized after a stroke and since I worked for the hospital, I would look in on him before I began my day.
-I checked on him at noon, and as my day ended, I hurried home to prepare dinner for my family.
-As I sat at the kitchen table, I glanced at my watch.
-It was now 6:30 pm and I suddenly felt the urgency to leap from the table and head to the hospital sooner than my usual evening visit.
+It was after 6 AM as I peaked out the window, the sun was just beginning to paint the sky with hues of pink.
+My father was hospitalized after a stroke and before I began my work day, I would head over to the hospital to check on him.
+After a long day, I hurried home to prepare supper for my family.
+I felt uneasy as I went about preparing the food, I glanced at my watch.
+It was now 6:30 pm and I no doubt had a strong urgency to leap from the table and head to the hospital sooner than my usual evening visit.
 Have you ever had that sudden feeling deep inside that "something" was wrong?"
-Deep within me, there was an urgency.
+STOP what you are doing.
 "MOVE, move now he needs you."
-I know now the Holy Spirit within me was urging me to get up and move.
-Prayer was a vital part of my daily spiritual strength as I went through caring for my father during this time.
-It was only through this spiritual strength that I was able to find the physical strength day to day.
+I prayed for guidance and strength as I cared for my father and the choices that I might need to face.
+Prayer was an anchor for me then as it is now.
+It was only through this spiritual strength that I was able to find the physical strength to get me day to day.
 My husband was startled by my sudden action to jump up out of my chair, grab the car keys and head for the car.
 I was trying to explain as I quickly got in the car and he jumped in the passenger seat.
 Pulling into the ER entrance, I ran up to the 4th floor and down to my father's room and was met with a closed door.
 Closed?
-As I opened the door a dark room met me.
 Why was the door closed?
 Why was the room dark?
-Dad?
-Dad, are you okay?
-I could hear deep struggling breath sounds as my hand reached for the light switch.
-The light revealed my father's weakened body slouched down against the bed rail and his eye's gazing up at me.
-As I ran to his side he softly and breathlessly said, “I knew you'd come.
+Who would close the door, with lights turned out on a frail man?
+As I opened the door all I could hear were deep struggling breath sounds.
+As my hand felt the wall for the light switch it revealed my father's weakened body slouched down against the bed rail and his eye's gazing up at me.
+He was so helpless.
+Waiting for anyone to come to his aid.
+He softly and breathlessly said, “I knew you'd come.
 I knew it.”
 My heart felt like it had dropped to my feet.

 |